nisha2110/HW5_Calculator_design_pattern/readme.md

  2. git remote remove origin
  3. rm -rf .pytest_cache
  4. To add multiple specific files: git add path/to/file1.py path/to/file2.py path/to/file3.py
+ 5. coverage report -m: display a detailed coverage report, including information about the lines of code that missed during the tests.